-For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load Factor ESI IDs.
-Transmission and or Distribution Service Provider (TDSPs) and ERCOT shall work closely and expeditiously with each other during the Annual Validation process.

-When a date is listed in this Section and a year is not specified, the date shall apply to the year in which the Annual Validation is performed.
+(1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load Factor ESI IDs.
+TDSPs and ERCOT shall work closely and expeditiously with each other during the Annual Validation process.
+(2) When a date is listed in this section and a year is not specified, the date shall apply to the year in which the Annual Validation is performed.

-11.2.1 Annual Validation of Load Profile Type Assignment for RES and BUS Load Factor ESI IDs
+11.2.1 Annual Validation of Load Profile Type Assignment for RES and BUS Load Factor Electric Service Identifiers

-The following timeline shall be adhered to, unless otherwise approved by an appropriate TAC subcommittee.
-ERCOT shall utilize the historical usage and demand data in its systems to derive usage time period values for each Active and De-Energized ESI ID for the time period specified in the current Profile Decision Tree.
+The following timeline shall be adhered to, unless otherwise approved by an appropriate Technical Advisory Committee (TAC) subcommittee.
+ERCOT shall utilize the historical usage and Demand data in its systems to derive usage time period values for each active and de-energized ESI ID for the time period specified in the current Profile Decision Tree.